nerves-networking/vintage_net_wifi/README.md

 Applications can scan for access points in a couple ways.
-The first is to call `VintageNet.scan("wlan0")`, wait for a second, and then call `VintageNet.get(["interface", "wlan0", "access_points"])`.
+The first is to call `VintageNet.scan("wlan0")`, wait for a second, and then call `VintageNet.get(["interface", "wlan0", "wifi", "access_points"])`.
 This works for scanning networks once or twice.
 A better way is to subscribe to the `"access_points"` property and then call `VintageNet.scan("wlan0")` on a timer.
 The `"access_points"` property updates as soon as the WiFi module notifies that it is complete so applications don't need to guess how long to wait.

+If you're using `RingLogger` (which is the default for Nerves) then you probably also want to call `RingLogger.attach` to receive any logs in your terminal which may include information about the wifi connection.

 ## Signal quality info in STA (client) mode